Transitioning from

 Rainfall

-Thailand, during September, the rain falls for 18 days and regularly aggregates up to 284mm (11.18") of precipitation.
+In Chiang Rai, during September, the rain falls for 18 days and regularly aggregates up to 284mm (11.18") of precipitation.
 In Chiang Rai, during the entire year, the rain falls for 137 days and collects up to 1691mm (66.57") of precipitation.

 Daylight

-On the first day of the month, sunrise is at 06:05 and sunset at 18:36.
-On the last day of September, in Chiang Rai, sunrise is at 06:11 and sunset at 18:09 +07.
+On the first day of September, sunrise is at 06:05 and sunset at 18:36.
+On the last day of the month, sunrise is at 06:11 and sunset at 18:09 +07.

 Sunshine

-In September, the average sunshine is 6h.
+In Chiang Rai, the average sunshine in September is 6h.

 UV index